Leandro Silva (fighter): Oktagon MMA

-Silva faced Bojan Veličković on October 15, 2022 at Oktagon 36.
+Silva faced Bojan Veličković on October 15, 2022, at Oktagon 36.
 He won the bout via split decision.

-Silva faced Andreas Michailidis on March 4, 2023 at Oktagon 40 in the Oktagon Welterweight Tournament Round of 16, losing the bout via unanimous decision.
+Silva faced Andreas Michailidis on March 4, 2023, at Oktagon 40 in the Oktagon Welterweight Tournament Round of 16, losing the bout via unanimous decision.

+Silva faced Mohamed Grabinski on September 16, 2023, at Oktagon 46, submitting him in the third round via rear-naked choke.

+Silva faced Christian Ecklerlin on November 18, 2023 at Oktagon 49, winning the bout via unanimous decision.